If you move to Canada, you know in advance that you will not find any nice medieval towns there.

 The interest in new experiences and other cultures is remarkably low.
 In fact, most people are quite stubborn about it.

-Even for the differences within their own country, people are hard to get excited about.
+Even for the differences within their own country, people are hard to get a grip on.
 And for those who want to see them, there are indeed some differences.

 Multiculturalism has long been promoted in Canada, but in everyday practice most people stay in their own circles and often look down on other cultures.